-- (a) any Disciplinary Tribunal or Appeal Tribunal from communicating with any Respondent, Appellant or Complainant or the Secretary in relation to any matter concerning a Formal Complaint or an Appeal or from announcing details of any Order or finding at any hearing (whether held in public or private); - (b) the Investigation Committee, the Disciplinary Committee or any Disciplinary Tribunal or Appeal Tribunal making any report on its activities to the Council; or - (c) the Secretary maintaining a register of findings and orders in accordance with this Bye-Law 6.
+- (a) any Disciplinary Tribunal or Appeal Tribunal from communicating with any Respondent, Appellant or Complainant or the Secretary in relation to any matter concerning a Formal Complaint or an Appeal or from announcing details of any Order or finding at any hearing (whether held in public or private); - (b) the Investigation Committee, the Disciplinary Committee or any Disciplinary Tribunal or Appeal Tribunal making any report on its activities to the Council; or - (c) the Secretary maintaining a register of findings and orders in accordance with this Bye- Law 6.

-Any measure taken or penalty imposed by way of Consent Order or otherwise in relation to a Statutory Auditor or a Statutory Audit Firm arising out of any disciplinary process laid down in These Presents shall be subject to such publication as may be required Companies (Statutory Audit) Act 2018 and Article 30 of EU Directive 2006/43/EC (as amended).
-In relation to any such publication, should a conflict arise between These Presents and the Law, the law shall take precedence.
+Any measure taken or penalty imposed by way of Consent Order or otherwise in relation to a Statutory Auditor or a Registered Audit Firm arising out of any disciplinary process laid down in These Presents shall be subject to such publication as may be required by law.
+In relation to any such publication, should a conflict arises between These Presents and European or Irish Law, European/Irish law shall take precedence.

-6.48 RESIGNATION FROM MEMBERSHIP DURING DISCIPLINARY PROCESS
+RESIGNATION FROM MEMBERSHIP DURING DISCIPLINARY PROCESS